iHeroGH/UICalc/README.md

 Bugs Found:
 - A bunch of bugs related to the relation of the final result and the next value
 - A bunch of bugs related to the framing and positioning of the buttons for the frontend
+- A bug related to the size of the value label

 Total Time Spent:
 - 2 hours / 1 hour for backend